gouthamihm/SCMS-main/README.md

 ## Contact

-For questions or support, please contact our team at support@companyA.com.
+For questions or support, please contact manunaik0555@outlook.com

 ---